mutabazi-bruno/alu-web_front_end/responsive_design/README.md

 Responsive design is generally more reliable, maintainable, and adaptable for the future compared to managing multiple versions for different systems and browsers.
 It eliminates the need to constantly release new iterations as new devices emerge or browser capabilities evolve.

 That said, responsive design does come with some challenges.
 If a website's content, layout, or functionality needs to be drastically different across multiple devices, this approach might not be ideal.
 Additionally, retrofitting an existing website to be mobile- or tablet-friendly can require significant effort, especially for large-scale business sites.
 In some cases, developing a separate mobile site or app may be a more practical solution.

-To learn more, check out the advantages and disadvantages of responsive design.